casrar/Sentireddit/README.md

   - ~~Perform SA on data from CW and return when called~~
 - Write API gateway
   - Use Go/Gin
+- ~~Set up PocketBase~~
 - Write Cron and Bash script to call scraping logic
-- Set up SvelteKit, NodeJS/NextJS
+- Set up front-end
-- ~~Set up PocketBase~~
+  - Use SvelteKit
 - Refactor if needed
 - ...
 - Deploy!